mkoohafkan/mkoohafkan.github.io/_posts/2017-05-31-using-sockets-to-talk-to-python-from-r.md

 [documentation](https://docs.python.org/3/library/socket.html) and
 [help](https://docs.python.org/2/howto/sockets.html).
 The big takeaway for me was that a socket connection is for one-time use only, so the best way to indicate that you're finished sending data is to close the socket.

-I also decided to stick with blocking sockets, because I want the Python code to operate like a part of the R script and not force the user to script for asynchronous serever connections (keep it simple!).
-One requirement for me was that the code had to work with both Python v2 and v3, so I had to wary of my imports and code formatting (mostly with respect to print statements and [io](https://docs.python.org/3/library/io.html) vs [StringIO](https://docs.python.org/2/library/stringio.html)).
+I decided to stick with blocking sockets, because I want the Python code to operate like a part of the R script and not force the user to script for asynchronous serever connections (keep it simple!).
+One requirement for me was that the code had to work with both Python v2 and v3, so I had to be wary of module imports and code formatting (mostly with respect to print statements and [io](https://docs.python.org/3/library/io.html) vs [StringIO](https://docs.python.org/2/library/stringio.html)).
 I ended up completely rewriting the Python server script from runr, reworked it multiple times and eventually came up with something almost identical to the original [server script](https://github.com/yihui/runr/blob/master/inst/lang/python_socket.py).

-The bigger differences are on the R side of things; I don't support multiple independent Python environments in the same R session (similar to PythonInR) and I don't wrap everything up in an object, opting instead for a collection of functions for starting/stopping the Python server and getting/setting variables.
+The bigger differences are on the R side of things; I don't support multiple independent Python environments in the same R session (but maybe I should?) and I don't wrap everything up in an object, opting instead for a collection of functions for starting/stopping the Python server and getting/setting variables.
+The getting/setting variables bit is not trivial;

-The getting/setting variables bit is not trivial.
-Python objects and R objects are not equivalent, many structures like lists and vectors are similar (but not identical), and determining the variable type from a text string takes extra effort.
+Python objects and R objects are not equivalent, some structures like lists and vectors are similar but not identical, and determining the variable type from a text string takes extra effort.
 I didn't want to force the user to write their own code for parsing results, but I didn't want to it either!
 The solution turned out to be incredibly
 simple: just use [JSON](https://www.json.org).
-Both Python and R support JSON via the [json](https://docs.python.org/3/library/json.html) module for Python and the [jsonlite](https://cran.r-project.org/package=jsonlite) package for R. My variable getting and setting functions read/write JSON formats, so all the variable typing is done for me.
+Both Python and R support JSON via the [json](https://docs.python.org/3/library/json.html) module for Python and the [jsonlite](https://cran.r-project.org/package=jsonlite) package for R. My variable getting and setting functions read/write JSON formats using `json.dumps` on the Python side and `toJSON`/`fromJSON` on the R side, so all the variable typing is done for me.
 If needed, users can define their own functions for encoding specific Python objects into JSON format.